Overview

 • View operation logs for debugging purposes

-📘 Tip: Troubleshooting with our team?
+Troubleshooting with our team?
 Link the Aptible Support team to the logs for the operation you are having trouble with.

 Activity Reports

 Activity Reports provide historical data of all operations in a given environment, including operations executed on resources that were later deleted.
-These reports are generated on a weekly basis for each environment, and they can be accessed for the duration of the environment's existence.
+These reports are generated on a weekly basis for each environment, and they can be accessed for the duration of the environment’s existence.
+All Activity Reports for an Environment are accessible for the lifetime of the Environment.

 Minimal downtime operations